mailsac/mailsac-examples/about/contact_and_support.rst

 General Questions and API Integration Help
 ------------------------------------------

+We encourage everyone to `ask questions on our community forums <https://forum.mailsac.com>`_.
+Browsing and posting to the forum does not require a Mailsac account.

+The Mailsac Team tries to respond to forum requests within a day.
+Team members monitor the forums during business hours, USA West Coast Pacific Time (PDT/PST).

-Browse our `documentation <https://docs.mailsac.com>`_ and `forums <https://forum.mailsac.com>`_.
+Browse our `documentation <https://docs.mailsac.com>`_ on this website.
+Common use cases are answered here.
+The `API Specification <https://mailsac.com/docs/api>`_ has additional detail.

-If you are not on a paid subscription, please post to the forum.
-API integration requests which are received via our support email may be redirected to the forum, too.
-Mailsac tries to respond to forum requests within a day.
+If you are not on a Business or Enterprise plan, please post to the forum.
+API integration questions which are received via our support email may be redirected to the forum.

 Mail Not Received
 -----------------